 The Motor Car Act 1903 introduced special measures used to help identify vehicles and their drivers.
 All motor vehicles were to be registered, and display registration marks in a prominent position.
 It was now a legal requirement to display identification on your vehicle whilst driving on a public road.

-Parliamentary debates turned into bitter feuds.
-A controversial argument emerged between Roger Wallace, chairman of the influential Automobile Club, and MP Lord Montagu over laws regarding speed limits.
-Montagu was in favour to increase limits but took a moderate line of supporting a realistic level of safety.
-Wallace opposed limits altogether and branded Montagu as a traitor.
-The secretary of the club publicly proposed a compromise of 25mph without authorisation.
+A controversial argument emerged between Roger Wallace, chairman of the influential Automobile Club, and MP Lord Montagu regarding speed limits.
+Montagu was in favour if increasing limits but took a moderate line to support road safety.
+Wallace opposed limits altogether and publicly proposed a compromise of 25mph without authorisation.

-The Motor Car Act 1903 gave way to County Councils and Borough Councils becoming Registration and Licensing Authorities.
+The Motor Car Act 1903 led to County and Borough Councils becoming registration and licensing authorities.
 It also meant they could govern the local area and raise revenue by implementing speed traps.
-Between 1903 up until The Road Traffic Act 1930, there was much debate and digression over the way the road network was governed.
-In 1905 there were recommendations of vehicle taxation’s to tackle the deterioration of road surfaces and to fund upkeep and monitoring
+From 1903 up to the Road Traffic Act 1930, there was much debate and digression over the way the road network was governed.
+In 1905 there were recommendations of vehicle taxation’s to tackle the deterioration of road surfaces and to fund upkeep and monitoring.

-Sometimes restrictions are a great way of safeguarding your work.
-We have built a safety barrier to enforce legality in our Legal Number Plate Software.
-Our customers no longer have to worry about accidentally producing illegal number plates because simple check boxes and automatic alignment allows the user to easily design and print legal number plates in a matter of minutes.
+Our customers no longer have to worry about accidentally producing illegal number plates because the software wont let them.
+Using simple check boxes and automatic alignment templates it allows users to easily design and print legal number plates in a matter of minutes.